One-year-old child dead and three others hospitalised after daycare incident

 A one-year-old child died and three other youngsters were hospitalised after an incident at a New York City daycare, according to reports.

-One 2-year-old boy is in critical condition, while another 2-year-old boy and an 8-month-old girl are both in stable condition.
+A two-year-old boy is in critical condition, while another two-year-old boy and an eight-month-old girl are both in stable condition.

 The one-year-old boy was declared dead at the scene of the Friday incident, the Divino Nino daycare in the Kingsbridge Heights area of the Bronx, says the New York Police Department.